 Overall traffic from a brand new blog can easily reach 200-300 from this tactic alone.

 This is advice you see everywhere.

-“Comment on blog, join forums, checkout Facebook groups.”
+“Comment on the blog, join forums, check out Facebook groups.”

 Internet Marketing 101 at its finest.
 Here is the thing though, as many times as I heard that advice I had never actually done it.
 Sound familiar?

 However, Facebook now sends more traffic to my blog than any other single source.
 925 people have visited in the last 30 days from Facebook alone.
 Of that traffic, well over 90% comes from Facebook groups.

 There are 3 things you can do to replicate this for your website:

 Find out what groups your customers are hanging out in and go there.